Chapter 18: The Markets for the Factors of Production

 Factor markets are linked

-Here's the subtle part of Ch 18 that shows up on exams.
-A shock in one factor market spills over into all the others, because the factors are used together in production.
+A shock to one factor spills into the others, because factors are used together.

 Section 8